 We take pride in our technology-focused company culture and embrace it as one of our fundamental strengths.
-We remain committed to improving our technology and we try to minimize corporate hierarchy to facilitate efficient communication among employees.
-We have assembled what we believe is a highly talented group of employees.
-As we grow, we expect to continue to provide significant rewards for our employees who provide substantial value to us and the world's financial markets.
+We continually improve our technology and we minimize corporate hierarchy to facilitate efficient communication among employees.
+We have assembled what we believe is a highly talented group of employees and we expect to continue to provide significant rewards for our employees who provide substantial value to us and the world's financial markets.

-As of December 31, 2018, we had 1,413 employees, of which 1,369 own either vested shares of the Company, unvested restricted stock units or both, all of whom were employed on a full-time basis.
+As of December 31, 2019, we had 1,643 employees, of which 1,580 own either common shares of the Company, restricted stock units or both, all of whom were employed on a full-time basis.
 None of our employees are covered by collective bargaining agreements.
 We believe that our relations with our employees are good.